ESOPHAGEAL CANCER & SSD

 IS HIRING OUR LAW FIRM EXPENSIVE?

-No. We are not expensive, because we only charge you an attorney fee if we win your case.
+No. We are not expensive to hire, because we only charge you an attorney fee if we win your case.

 It also doesn’t cost you any up front money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
 This means if we win, you pay us out of your back benefits.
 If you do not win, you do not pay an attorney fee.
 How much is the fee?
 It is 25% of your back benefit.

-Also, there is a cap on the attorney set by the SSA at $7200.
+Also, there is a cap on the attorney set by the SSA at $9200 (in November 2024).
 You never pay more than the fee cap at the hearing stage of your case.
-And, 25% of your back benefit is usually less than the $7200 cap.
+And, 25% of your back benefit is usually less than the $9200 cap.
 You will pay the lesser amount between the fee cap and 25% of your back benefit.

 If there are costs in your case, like getting medical records, then you pay for those costs.
 But the costs are usually less than $100.
 Typically, if a doctor charges for copies of your medical records, then that is your cost.

 You will owe the costs in your case whether we win or lose your case.
-However, your attorney fees come from your back benefit and you pay them only if we win your case.
-Learn more about attorney fees in SSD cases.
+However, your attorney fees come from your past due benefits and you pay them only if we win your case.
+Learn about attorney fees in SSD cases.

 HIRE US FOR OUR YEARS OF LEGAL EXPERIENCE

 If you have esophageal cancer, then you need to hire a law firm with experience to help you win your benefits.
 We are one of the best Social Security law firms in the country.
 We are one of the best Social Security benefits firm in Las Vegas, Nevada.
-Also, we are one of the best Social Security law firms in Salt Lake City, Utah.
+Also, we are the best Social Security law firm in Salt Lake City, Utah.

 Our attorneys are also members of the National Organization of Social Security Claimant’s Representatives.
-Learn more about Utah SSD benefits here.
-Nevada SSI Information is on this website.
+Learn about Utah SSD benefits.
+Nevada SSI Information is available.
 We also represent clients in Idaho.
-Find out more about Colorado SSDI benefits.
-Likewise, if you are from California, read here for California SSD & SSI information.
+Find out about Colorado SSDI benefits.
+Likewise, if you are from California, review California SSDI & SSI information.

 Over the last 30 years, we have won thousands of SSDI and SSI claims.
 Additionally, we have won over $100 million in SSD and SSI benefits for our clients.
 It has become more difficult to win Social Security cases.
 Also, SSA’s listing rules are harder to meet.
 That is why you need an attorney who will help you win your case.